neil-chen/NeilChen/termdisplay/README.txt

 Author : Neil.Chen
 Module Name : Term Display

-menu  : group/%
+Menu  : group/%
+Display term on vocabulary

-menu  : mpper/%
+Menu  : mpper/%
+Display term on term

+Menu  : mpp/%
+Display node on term

-theme : term-parent.tpl.php
+Theme : term-list.tpl.php
-admin : admin/content/taxonomy
+Admin : admin/content/taxonomy

-This module add field status for table term_data, use control taxonomy hide and show.
+This module add field status for table term_data,
+Use control taxonomy hide and show.
 Enable the module will produce a page to display the taxonomy.
 This page name is Taxonomy display.